1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 [^29]:“The sympathies of  scientists and of youth were with the Botanichesky Zhurnal.”
 (Medvedev and Lerner, p.
 137)

 [^30]:“The  Botanichesky Zhurnal rapidly became the most popular biological periodical, and its every issue was awaited with impatience.”
 (Medvedev and Lerner, p.
 137)

+[^31]:“Lysenko and  his supporters once more succeeded in evoking administrative reprisals against their opponents.
+The editorial board of the Botanichesky Zhurnal was disbanded at the end of 1958 and reconstituted largely from Lysenko’s followers”  (Medvedev and Lerner, p.
+138)